privafy/UsePlantUML/Symbols.md

 You can also use the colored and monochrom SVG and PNG images outside of PlantUML, e.g. for documents or presentations.

 There is also a PowerPoint file (PPTX) which includes all  symbols as SVGs: [Symbols.pptx](dist/Symbols.pptx?raw=true).

-> If the size of the generated PNG images is not enough for you, take a look at [how you can build UsePlantUML on your own](scripts/README.md).

 ## All generated  symbols (SVG and PNG) and PlantUML sprites